Love the idea of investing in a rental property but not the idea of hassling with renovations or constantly hunting for deals?

 Mistakes to Avoid When Buying Turnkey Properties

-Many new real estate investors find themselves lulled into a false sense of security.
+Many first-time real estate investors find themselves lulled into a false sense of security.
 They think to themselves, “I know real estate.
 I’ve bought and sold several homes.
 Besides, I’ve been living in real estate my whole life!”

 Then, they promptly go out and make mistakes costing them tens of thousands of dollars.